tooevangelist/paysuper-docs/content/docs/webhooks.md

 These notifications are sent as webhooks to the corresponding URL configured on your Project Webhook page.

-In most cases, webhooks are triggered by user actions on your website or back-end related events like a successful payment, refund payment and other.
+In most cases, webhooks are triggered by user actions on your website or by back-end related events like a successful payment, a refund payment and other.

 ## Setting up a webhook